2025 City of Vancouver Award of Excellence Recipient - Entrepreneurial Cornerstone

 “The next phase in the lake’s development came in 1929, when the saltwater pipes entering from Coal Harbour were shut off, turning it into a freshwater lake.
 The BC Fish and Game Protection Association was given permission to stock the lake with trout.
 The Stanley Park Flyfishing Association was formed, and charged members to fish in the lake, while the park board profited from the canoe and boat rentals.
 This came to an end in 1938 when the walkway around the lake was constructed and the area declared a bird sanctuary.”
 [Source: Mike Steele: Vancouver’s Famous Stanley Park: The Year-Round Playground]

-Today, Lost Lagoon is home to the Stanley Park Nature House, views of the West End, and many of the park’s creatures — from swans and geese to otters, beavers, and flying squirrels.
+Today, Lost Lagoon is home to the Stanley Park Nature House, views of the West End, and many of the park’s creatures — from migratory birds to otters, beavers, turtles, and flying squirrels.

 Lost Lagoon Turtles